ribasco/async-gamequery-lib/site/markdown/introduction.md

 }
 ```

-The problem with this approach is that its not efficient.
-A closer look at the `parseOutput` implementation, shows that it is calling `client.execute(...).join()` synchronously.
+The problem with this approach is that it's not efficient.
+A closer look at the `parseOutput` implementation, shows that it is calling `client.execute(...).join()` synchronously and will block the current thread until the method completes.
 The call to `join()` blocks the current thread until a response is received.
-A slightly better approach would be to execute all these additional requests asynchronously then use a synchronization barrier (e.g. `CountDownLatch` or `Phaser`) to block until all requests have been fulfilled.
+A slightly better approach would be to execute all these additional requests asynchronously then use a synchronization barrier (e.g. `CountDownLatch` or `Phaser`) to block until all
+requests have been fulfilled.
 In this example, we will
 use `Phaser` since we do not yet know how many cvars we are going to process.

-**Solution 2:** Update `parseOutput` implementation so that we requests for `help <cvar>` are all executed asynchronously then wait until all requests have been fulfilled.
+**Solution 2:** Update `parseOutput` implementation so that the requests for `help <cvar>` are all executed asynchronously then wait until all requests have been fulfilled.

 ```java
 import java.util.concurrent.CompletableFuture;